The Arms Trade Treaty

 Moreover, national control systems for ammunition and parts and components of conventional weapons are to be created and maintained.
 International weapons trade that will be regulated includes the export, import, transit, transhipment and transfer of conventional weapons.

 A secretariat located in Geneva will help the member states effectively implement this treaty.
 The member states are asked to provide a yearly report to the secretariat on approved or actual exports and imports of conventional weapons.
 In addition, an annual conference of all member states will be held.
 The treaty does not include any other supervision or implementation instruments.
-So far, 89 states have ratified the treaty (as at 3 October 2016).Tweet
+So far, 102 states have ratified the treaty (as of 21 May 2019).Tweet